Czech Republic: Market Profile

 - A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, bicycle parts, ceramic tiles, ceramic tableware and kitchenware, fasteners, ironing boards and solar glass, which are of interest to Hong Kong exporters.

-- Hong Kong’s total exports to the Czech Republic rose by 20% to US$386 million in the first half of 2017, while its imports from the Czech Republic grew by 10% to US$98 million.
+- Hong Kong’s total exports to the Czech Republic surged by 27% to US$826 million in the first eleven months of 2017, while its imports from the Czech Republic grew by 14% to US$180 million.

-- The inflows of foreign direct investment (FDI) to the Czech Republic amounted to US$465 million in 2015.
-As of the end of 2015, China’s total stock of FDI in the Czech Republic exceeded US$224 million, up from US$15 million in 2006.
-Hong Kong, holding an FDI stock of US$23.7 million as of end-2015, ranked 35th on the list of Czech Republic’s inbound foreign investors.
-Among Asian investors, Hong Kong, however, trailed South Korea, Japan, the Chinese mainland, Singapore, India and Thailand.
+- The inflows of foreign direct investment (FDI) to the Czech Republic amounted to US$6.8 billion in 2016, with China contributing US$1.9 million.
+As of the end of 2016, China’s total stock of FDI in the Czech Republic exceeded US$227 million, up from US$20 million in 2007.
+Hong Kong, holding an FDI stock of US$24 million as of end-2015, ranked 7th (after South Korea, Japan, the Chinese mainland, Singapore, India and Thailand) on the list of Czech Republic’s inbound Asian investors.

 - In line with the Czech Republic’s 2014 National Reform Programme (NRP), industries such as nanotechnology and advanced materials, automotive, aerospace, energy and environment, life sciences, high-tech mechanical engineering, ICT, business support services and green mobility are considered targeted sectors to stimulate the economic growth in the country and fulfill the Europe 2020 Strategy targets at the national level.